tsmean/tsfiddle/README.md

   <h1 align="center">tsfiddle</h1>
 </p>

 A playground for fiddling with TypeScript.
-Like jsfiddle, but without the need to view console logs.
-And of course with TypeScript as default.
+Like jsfiddle, but a bit more streamlined for pure TypeScript.

 ## Live: https://tsfiddle.tsmean.com